Let Me Sleep Beside You: Composition and lyrics

 "Let Me Sleep Beside You" marks a departure from the pop and music hall-influenced material of David Bowie in favour of a more rock-oriented sound.
 Pegg states that it represented a bridge between the Deram material and the rockier Space Oddity album (1969).
 The song is primarily in the key of C major, the same key as "Let's Spend the Night Together".
 Visconti scored a celli arrangement, which O'Leary states gives the track "a sense of lightness and ease" compared to the brass and woodwind-heavy sound of Bowie's previous Deram recordings.
-Author James Perone compares the arrangement and production to the contemporary sound of the Moody Blues' Days of Future Passed (1967), while Marc Spitz compares it to George Martin's work with the Beatles.
+Author James E. Perone compares the arrangement and production to the contemporary sound of the Moody Blues' Days of Future Passed (1967), while Marc Spitz compares it to George Martin's work with the Beatles.
 The song nevertheless retains various chord changes from his previous releases, while Bowie utilised vocal implications that would become the trademark of his 1970s records; author Peter Doggett particularly highlights the "Would You?" call as anticipating the persona Bowie used on The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972).

 Lyrically, "Let Me Sleep Beside You" also marks a break from Bowie's previous works, describing the act of sleeping together compared to emotional attachment.
 Perone writes that the lyrics are more impressionist than before, and anticipated tracks from the artist's 1970s period, including "Be My Wife" (1977).
 He analyses: "What Bowie effectively does in songs such as 'Let Me Sleep Beside You' and 'Be My Wife' is to express the possibility that love and attachment are sometimes not best defined in stereotypical, cliché ways, but sometimes through the less-frequently expressed, but very real other associated emotional needs."